Louis, Count of Clermont: Biography

 Louis was born on 15 June 1709 at the Palace of Versailles.
-A prince of the blood, he was the third and youngest son of Louis de Bourbon, "Duke of Bourbon", Prince of Condé (1668–1710) and Louise Françoise de Bourbon, Mademoiselle de Nantes (1673–1743), a legitimated daughter of King Louis XIV of France and his maîtresse-en-titre Madame de Montespan.
+A prince of the blood, he was the third and youngest son of Louis de Bourbon, "Duke of Bourbon", Prince of Condé (1668–1710) and Louise Françoise de Bourbon, Mademoiselle de Nantes (1673–1743), a legitimated daughter of King Louis XIV and his maîtresse-en-titre Madame de Montespan.
 He was also the great-grandson of Louis, Grand Condé, who died in 1687.

 A possible bride was his first cousin, Mademoiselle du Maine, but a union never materialised.

 From 1730, he was a lover of Duchess of Bouillon, wife of Emmanuel Théodose de La Tour d'Auvergne, mother of the future Princess of Beauvau.

 His eldest brother, Louis Henri, Duke of Bourbon, was the head of Condé family from 1710 until his death in 1740, and was Louis XV's Premier Ministre (prime minister) from 1723 to 1726.
 He raised his nephew Louis Joseph, Prince of Condé who was an orphan from 1741.

 "He was a curious character: prince of the blood, abbé [of Saint-Germain-des-Prés], military officer, libertine, man of letters (or at least a member of the Academy), anti-Parlement, religious during his final years, he was one of the most striking examples (and one of the most amusing on certain days) and also one of the most shocking (although not at all odious), of the abuses and disparities pushed to scandal, under the Old Order, of pleasure and privilege."
 (Charles Augustin Sainte-Beuve).

 The Comte de Clermont is perhaps best known to history as the fifth Grand Master of the Grand Lodge of France, the supreme Masonic authority in France, which existed from 1728/29 to c.1773.

 According to some sources, the comte was elected and installed in that office in 1743 and retained the position until his death, and was succeeded by his cousin, Louis Philippe d'Orléans, known as the Duke of Chartres, afterwards Duke of Orléans.
 But another source claims he was designated Grand Master in 1744 "but soon left the organization, abandoning his title to Lacorne, his dancing master."
 Both the Cousin biography and the Académie française biography omit all reference to his Masonic activities.

 On 16 June 1771, Louis died at the age of 62, in Paris, France.